jesogon/balearic-mhws-study/Codigos/README.md

 ## How should this code be runned?

  1. Make sure to have correctly downloaded the required data, as described in the `README.md` of the Datos folder.
- 2. Make sure to have correctly setup the Python environment to be able to run Python notebooks.
+ 2. Make sure to have correctly setup the Python environment by running `check_packages.ipynb`.
- 3. Make sure to have downloaded all the required packages.

- > Run `check_packages.ipynb` to check your Python environment.

- 4. Run `mhws_computing.ipynb` to compute MHW datasets (see next sections for more details).
+ 3. Run `mhws_computing.ipynb` to compute MHW datasets (see next sections for more details).
- 5. Run `report_plotting.ipynb` or `presentation_plotting.ipynb` to get the desired figures (see next sections for more details).
+ 4. Run `report_plotting.ipynb` or `presentation_plotting.ipynb` to generate the desired figures.

 *Note: Visual Studio Code was used during development, the workflow being thought to integrate easily with it.*